Ujjwalch/CODSOFT/movie recommendation/ReadMe.txt

 #About:
 -------
-This is a movie recommendation program written in python language.
+This is a recommendation program written in python language.
 This program uses the data present in the csv files that is provided along with it.

 #LIBRARIES REQUIREMENTS: